aizenka/production-pr/README.md

 ## Project configuration

-For development, the project contains webpack
+For development, the project contains webpack.

 Bundler is adapted to the main features of the application.

-All configuration is stored in [config](./config)
+All configuration is stored in [config](./config):
 - Babel - [Babel config](./config/babel)
 - Webpack - [Webpack config](./config/build)
 - Tests - [Test environment config](./config/jest)
 - Storybook - [Storybook config](./config/storybook)

-The `scripts` folder contains various scripts for refactoring\simplifying code writing\generating reports, etc.
+The `scripts` folder contains various scripts for refactoring/simplifying code writing\generating reports, etc.

 ----